 NSDAR: The National Society Daughters of the American Revolution is a non-profit organization, formed in 1891 in Washington, D.C.
 NSDAR’s goals are the perpetuation of the memory and spirit of the men and women who achieved American independence by the preservation of historical relics and locations, as well as records of their individual service, the encouragement of research and publication of historical documents, the promotion of patriotism and love of country, and the support of educational facilities.
 The Barefoot Beach Chapter, NSDAR, supports these goals.

-Join us: If you would like to know more about becoming a member, please contact Regent Jeanne Basso for membership information.
+Join us: If you would like to know more about becoming a member, please contact Regent Rachel L. Moody for membership information.

 Webmaster: Sharon Allen

 Web hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state organizations, or the individual DAR chapters.